 In 1869, a Mr. Prosche from Dresden, Germany, was able to obtain a trio of these birds from Paris.
 Mr. Prosche twice tried to import more of these beautiful Japanese chickens, but only males survived the sea voyage.
-Concerned with the breed’s small genetic, famous German author Bruno Duringen imported some Yokohamas from Japan in 1902.
+Concerned with the breed’s small genetic pool, famous German author Bruno Duringen imported some Yokohamas from Japan in 1902.
 Again, only males survived the long voyage.
-Out of necessity, breeders out-crossed to Malay, Phoenix, common game fowl, and later Sumatra chickens to reinvigorate the breed.
+Out of necessity, breeders outcrossed to Malay, Phoenix, common game fowl, and, later, Sumatra chickens to reinvigorate the breed.

 Both White Yokohama and Red Shouldered Yokohama chickens have a purity and luster to the white feathering.
 This is a result of genes for dominant white.
 The color pattern on the Red Shouldered variety is the result of incomplete dominance of white to red genes.

 The Yokohama chicken is an alert breed with a game-like appearance.
-They’re indifferent layers and go broody after laying only 12 to 14 eggs.
-The chicks are hardy, but require extra protein when their tails are growing.
-The breed is well-suited to estates where it can roam at large, thriving best when given a good deal of freedom.
+They are indifferent layers and go broody after laying only 12 to 14 small, cream/tinted eggs, and generally lay only 60-80 eggs a year.
+The chicks are hardy but require extra protein when their tails are growing.

 Did you know: